The time has come for me to share my tofu bacon recipe with all of you! Now, I can just here some of you screaming, ‘YES!!’

 ½ teaspoon yellow mustard

-Preheat oven to 375 F and line one baking sheet with parchment paper.
+- Preheat oven to 375 F and line two large baking sheets with parchment paper.

-Slice tofu into thin rectangles ⅛” thick (see pictures above).
-Combine half of the oil, nutritional yeast, tamari, liquid smoke and mustard in a small bowl and whisk well.
-Slowly drizzle in the remaining oil, whisking as you go.
+- Slice tofu into thin rectangles ⅛” thick (see pictures above) and pat dry with a towel, keeping any irregular or small pieces.
+Combine the oil, nutritional yeast, tamari, liquid smoke and mustard in a small bowl and whisk well.
 Dip each strip of tofu into the marinade and transfer to the baking sheet.
-Pour remaining marinade over strips of tofu.
+Pour remaining marinade over the tofu.
+(When placing the strips on each sheet, dedicate one pan to the smaller pieces and tidbits.
+These will take less time to cook so keep an eye on them!)